mrward/monodevelop-nuget-addin/testing.md

 ## Assembly reference relative paths for project and solution in different folders

-1. Install NUnit package into a project with a solution is in a folder below project
+1. Install NUnit package into a project with a solution in a folder below the project

         MySolution.sln
         MyProject/MyProject.csproj